The role of interoperability in organisations

-European public services operate in a complex and changing environment.
+- Integrated Public Service Governance: European public services operate in a complex and changing environment.
 Ensuring interoperability between the legal instruments, business processes, information exchanges and components that support the delivery of European public services is a continuous task.

 What are the objectives?

-- monitoring the implementation of the EIS;
+- Evaluating the implementation of the EIF

 What are the benefits?